 I am not me,

-I am with us.Xia Kaiyu observed, with a touch of skeptical irony, that for Mao poetry could resurrect only when everyone would become poet in China.
+I am with us.

+Xiao Kaiyu observed, with a touch of skeptical irony, that for Mao poetry could resurrect only when everyone would become poet in China.
 Is not the new wave of migrant workers poets a “Maoist” signal?